“What can I bring back from Costa Rica?”

+3. Costa Rica coffee table book

 A coffee table book is among the various authentic Costa Rica Souvenirs.

-This will show you and anyone reading it some of the best sides of the country and why a lot of people pay a visit to marvel at its beauty.
+This will show you and anyone reading it some of the country’s best sides and why a lot of people pay a visit to marvel at its beauty.

 A coffee table book may contain an interesting Costa Rica painting, a brief writeup about the country’s culture and the arts, or a unique presentation of Costa Rica landmarks.

-You can get a Costa Rica coffee table book in souvenir shops, in local bookstores or online.
+You can get a Costa Rica coffee table book in souvenir shops, local bookstores, or online.

 Something to wear

 1. Handmade Jewelery

-Jewelries are a fashionable visitor’s choice of keepsake.
+Jewelry is a fashionable visitor’s choice of a keepsake.
 Not only are they unique to the place, but they also act as a great way to support local craftsmanship.

-You can find Costa Rica products to wear in some standalone shops, at the central market or in specialty online stores.
+You can find Costa Rica products to wear in some standalone shops, the central market, or specialty online stores.

 Many handmade Costa Rica crafts that are wearable are sold by local vendors, most of which are also the ones who made the products.

-Engage in a meaningful conversation with them, get to know their inspiration behind their jewelry and purchase something that’s more than meets the eye.
+Engage in a meaningful conversation with them, get to know the inspiration behind their jewelry, and purchase something that’s more than meets the eye.

 2. Artisanal wear

 Have you ever worn something made out of bamboo or banana?

-There is such a kind of wear in Costa Rica, something you can buy as memorabilia or even as a staple piece of clothing.
+There is such a kind of wear in Costa Rica, something you can buy as memorabilia or even a staple piece of clothing.